ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 ---
 ### How Shib works?

 Shibboleth and Apache/Nginx works together where Shibboleth uses a module to talk with Apache.
-When a web request comes for a protected resource, Apache (httpd) directs them to mod_shib module and then Shibboleth (shibd) checks shibboleth2.xml to see what to do and uses attribute-map.xml to know what attributes to get from the IdP.
+When a web request comes for a protected resource, Apache (httpd) directs them to `mod_shib` module and then Shibboleth (shibd) checks `shibboleth2.xml` to see what to do and uses `attribute-map.xml` to know what attributes to get from the IdP.

-The directories you want to protect need to be configured in Apache virtual host with <Location> tag.
-Shibboleth also has another virtual directory `/Shibboleth.sso/*` from where you can check Service Provider status, session data, metadata etc. Shibboleth uses /Shibbleth.sso/ for all the communication between SP and IdP and passes attributes in either HTTP request header or in environment variable to the protected resource.
+The directories you want to protect need to be configured in Apache virtual host with `Location` tag.
+Shibboleth also has another virtual directory `/Shibboleth.sso/*` from where you can check Service Provider status, session data, metadata etc. Shibboleth uses `/Shibbleth.sso/` for all the communication between SP and IdP and passes attributes in either HTTP request header or in environment variable to the protected resource/application.

 ---
 ### How Shib works?